 GRAD 6304 | Intrapreneurship for Non-Business Majors | 2.0 credits

 An intrapreneur is defined by American Heritage® Dictionary of the English Language as a person within a corporation or organization who takes direct responsibility for turning an idea into a viable finished product or service through assertive risk-taking and innovation – namely an entrepreneur within the organization.
-The challenge and opportunity for the student is to explore and understand how to create, develop, and sustain innovative new businesses, products or services within established corporate, government or nonprofit organizations.
+The challenge and opportunity for the student are to explore and understand how to create, develop, and sustain innovative new businesses, products or services within established corporate, government or nonprofit organizations.

 GRAD 6000/8000 | Topics on Diversity and Inclusion | 2.0 credits